filaPro/visda2019/README.md

 ```
 python runners/source_semi_supervised.py
 ```
-The growth of accuracy on `sketch` domain will be displayed at `stdout` and in log file.
+The growth of accuracy on sketch domain will be displayed at `stdout` and in log file.
 The arguments of all scripts are listed in [docs/arguments.md](docs/arguments.md).

 #### Achieving leaderboard accuracy

-Follow the instructions in [docs/solution.md](docs/solution.md)
+Follow the instructions in [docs/solution.md](docs/solution.md).